JehandBrs/ML-project2-text-classification/README.md

 In this notebook we evaluated the methods of : Logistic regression, Descision tree and a Simple Multi-layer Perceptron classifier.
 The ML library used is sklearn

 ### `bidirectional-LSTM_predictions.ipynb`
 In this notebook we evaluated the method of a bidirectional-LSTM model : a neural network containing bidirectional LSTM layers.
-The ML library used is keras from tensorflow, as well as sklearn.
+The ML libraries used are keras from tensorflow, as well as sklearn.

 ### `fine-tune-BERT_predictions.ipynb`
 Finally, in this notebook, we evaluated a method of fine-tuning pre-trained transformer models from HuggingFace.
-The ML library used is transformers from hugging face, as well as sklearn.
+The ML libraries used are transformers and datasets from hugging face, as well as sklearn.